gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

   origin: 0xd43593c715fdd31c61141abd04a99fd6822c8558854ccde39a5684e7a56da27d
 }
 ```
-5. Program initialization process. `gear.InitSuccess` or `gear.InitFailure` events.
+5. `gear.InitSuccess` or `gear.InitFailure` events.

 > `programId` is the unique address of the program.

 ## How to deploy

-There are several ways to create a program:
+There are several ways to deploy a program:

-### Via Gear GUI
+### Upload via Gear GUI

-The easiest way to submit the program is to use the official website [idea.gear-tech.io](https://idea.gear-tech.io).
+The easiest way to deploy the program is to use the “Upload program” option in the official website [idea.gear-tech.io](https://idea.gear-tech.io).

 ### Via Polkadot.js.org